3 Ways to Identify and Protect Yourself from Bots

 Cybercriminals create bot armies to launch DDoS attacks, spam campaigns and other types of attacks that can be used to bring your website down or/and steal data.
 Surprisingly, these types of attacks are easy to carry out too with botnet armies available on a rental basis.
 Full-service attacks are available for as little as $5 per hour, and the interested party can easily stretch their hour with a monthly plan that averages $38.

 Such botnet attacks are motivated by revenge, politics, trolling and terrorism, money is frequently involved.
 According to security analysts, ransom and blackmail are the most common motives behind bot attacks.
 Hackers disrupt web services and hold it against a ransom.
-Hackers ask for heavy ransom amount, which when paid, leads to the attack being stopped and services made available to customers.
+Hackers ask for heavy ransom amounts, which when paid, leads to the attack being stopped and services made available to customers.

 Similarly, competition motivates people to bring down better-performing rivals while revenge from disgruntled employees leaves a similar impact.
 So, if you have a website, you will have bots crawling your site too.
 Differentiating between good and bad bots is critical and that’s exactly what we will show you in our upcoming webinar.